Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 When Divorce May Not be Answer for You

 • If you are angry and blaming your partner for your unhappiness, then you have not done your inner work to learn to take responsibility for your own feelings.
-As long as you are abandoning yourself and making your partner responsible for your feelings, divorce may be a waste of time.
+As long as you are abandoning yourself and making your partner responsible for your feelings, divorce may be a waste of time, unless there is abuse.

 • If you believe that the problems are mostly about your partner, then you have not yet done the inner healing work to learn about your end of the relationship system.
 Divorce is a waste of time unless you fully understand and heal why you were originally attracted to your partner, and you fully understand and heal your end of the relationship system.